Truong Tran

-Truong Tran (born 1969 in Ho Chi Minh City) is a Vietnamese-American poet, visual artist, and teacher.
+Truong Tran (born 1969) is a Vietnamese-American poet, visual artist, and teacher.
 He is an author of five collections of poetry and a children's book.
 As a visual artist Tran is best known for mixed media pieces though he has worked in multiple mediums.
 His work is in private collections, and he has been honored with solo shows and an exhibition catalog "I Meant to Say Please Pass the Sugar: Mixed Media Works 2009- Present" (2014).

 Early life and career

 Tran was born in Saigon prior to his family emigrating to the United States and settling in the San Francisco Bay Area.
 Tran currently lives in San Francisco, where he teaches creative writing at San Francisco State University and Mills College in Oakland.
 He has also taught at UC Berkeley Extension CSU Long Beach and Goddard College.

 Tran received a Bachelor of Arts degree from the University of California, Santa Cruz in 1992.
 He received a Master of Fine Arts degree from San Francisco State University in 1995.